Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Picking The Right Generator

-Now that you know everything there is to know about portable generator sizes, you’re ready to be a well-informed consumer.
+Now that you know everything there is to know about generator sizes, you’re ready to be a well-informed consumer.

-Remember that only smaller portable generators are truly portable in the sense that one person might be able to move them around.
+Remember that only smaller generators are truly portable in the sense that one person might be able to move them around.
 Recognize that fuel efficiency is a function of the generator’s size.

 Pick a right size generator that’s appropriate for your needs, and remember to take care to avoid inhaling any exhaust.